Fake Plastic Trees: Recording

 Radiohead recorded "Fake Plastic Trees" for their second album, The Bends, in 1994 at RAK Studios, London, with the producer John Leckie.
-The sessions were strained, as Radiohead were under pressure from their record label, EMI, to record a single to match the success of their debut, "Creep".
-The guitarist Ed O'Brien likened one early version of "Fake Plastic Trees" to the Guns N' Roses song "November Rain", saying it was "pompous and bombastic ... just the worst".
+The sessions were strained by pressure from Radiohead's record label, EMI, to record a single to match the success of their debut, "Creep".
+The guitarist Ed O'Brien likened one version to the Guns N' Roses song "November Rain", saying it was "pompous and bombastic ... just the worst".

 One evening, Radiohead attended a concert by the American singer-songwriter Jeff Buckley at the Garage, London.
-Yorke later said that Buckley gave him the confidence to sing in falsetto, and Leckie said: "It made [Thom] realise you could sing in a falsetto without sounding dripping."'
+Buckley gave Yorke the confidence to sing in falsetto, and Leckie said: "It made [Thom] realise you could sing in a falsetto without sounding dripping."'
 Inspired by Buckley, Yorke recorded a performance of "Fake Plastic Trees" alone on acoustic guitar.
 According to the bassist, Colin Greenwood, Yorke played three takes, then burst into tears.
-Yorke initially did not want to use the takes, saying they were too "vulnerable", but was persuaded by his bandmates.
+Yorke initially did not want to use the takes, saying they were too vulnerable, but was persuaded by his bandmates.

-Radiohead spent several days overdubbing additional parts onto Yorke's performance, including a Hammond organ played by Jonny Greenwood.
+Radiohead spent several days overdubbing parts onto Yorke's performance, including a Hammond organ played by Jonny Greenwood.
 The drummer, Philip Selway, described following Yorke's fluctuating tempo: "Part of the beauty was the way it would actually slip in and out, but trying to follow it was a nightmare."
 The string arrangement was written by Jonny Greenwood, who was inspired by the American composer Samuel Barber.
 The strings were performed by a viola player and a cello player, who multitracked their parts.
-The group spent several months removing elements, including most of the strings, to create the final song.
-A mixing error by Paul Kolderie meant the distorted guitars entered later than Radiohead had planned.
-They liked the effect and retained it.
+Radiohead spent several months removing elements, including most of the strings, to create the final song.
+A mixing error by Paul Kolderie meant the distorted guitars entered later than intended, but Radiohead liked the effect and retained it.

 Release

+According to Radiohead's co-manager Chris Hufford, American audiences were disappointed by the lack of a "Creep"-style song on The Bends.
+In response, Capitol, the US subsidiary of EMI, chose "Fake Plastic Trees" as the first US single, to further distance Radiohead from "Creep".

-Radiohead resisted pressure from Capitol, the US subsidiary of EMI, to remix "Fake Plastic Trees" for the American market.
+Radiohead resisted pressure from Capitol to remix "Fake Plastic Trees" for the American market.
 Yorke said at the time: "If it doesn't get on the radio the way it is now, then I don't think it's going to get on the radio at all ...
 People say it won't work on the radio, but I have no fucking idea what they mean."
 It received airplay on US alternative radio stations but did not enter the US Billboard Hot 100.
+It reached number 20 on the UK singles chart.
+An acoustic version was used in the 1995 film Clueless and introduced Radiohead to a larger American audience.

-The music video features Yorke sitting in a supermarket trolley, reflecting Yorke's "bitter sense that he and his music were just another commodity to be bought and sold".
+The music video was directed by Jake Scott.
+It depicts Yorke sitting in a supermarket trolley, which the journalist Mac Randall said reflects his "bitter sense that he and his music were just another commodity to be bought and sold".